 Your support ensures that Lexington Symphony continues to grow and provide world-class music in our community.

-THE PHOENIX Project Jazz and Orchestra Concerts
+PHOENIX Project - Jazz and Orchestra

 Announcing Lexington Symphony’s New Season

-SUBSCRIPTIONS AND single tickets on sale now for all 2025-2026 concerts
+SUBSCRIPTIONS on sale on MArch 28 for all 2026-2027 concerts

 It all adds up to another season you won’t want to miss!